andsens/bootstrap-vz/tests/system/providers/README.rst

-Integration testing providers are implemented on top of the abstraction that is the testing harness.
+System testing providers are implemented on top of the abstraction that is the testing harness.

 Implementation